 - Majestic views of lush grasslands, forest in its peak canopy, rivers, wetlands, and the bioclimatic variations in tropical and sub-tropical climatic regions.

 - the indigenous Tharu culture and tradition.

 Bardia National park lies in the southwest part of Nepal.
-Its 968 sq km of area makes it the largest national park in the terai region of Nepal.
+Its 968 sq km of the area makes it the largest national park in the terai region of Nepal.
 With the crest of Siwalik range on the north, Karnali River and its tributaries on the south, forest, cultivated land, small villages, and Mahendra highway on its south and east.
 The park provides an undisturbed area of surroundings for a large number of rare species.

-The climate of this part of Nepal is usually warm and has three distinctive seasons, October to March its moderate dry with warm days and cool nights, April – May the temperature rises up to 45 degrees Celsius which is the best time to visit for a tiger encounter since the big cats come out for river water in this extra dry season whereas June – September seasons monsoon in this sub-tropical zone.
+The climate of this part of Nepal is usually warm and has three distinctive seasons, October to March is moderate dry with warm days and cool nights, in April – May the temperature rises up to 45 degrees Celsius which is the best time to visit for a tiger encounter since the big cats come out for river water in this extra dry season whereas June – September seasons monsoon in this sub-tropical zone.